Do you have an intolerance for gluten?

 The word “gluten” is an umbrella term for proteins found inside many grains and seeds, namely wheat, rye, barley, spelt, kamut and triticale.
 This gluten has sticky properties.
 The glue-like property makes gluten especially useful to the food industry, which uses it as a binder, filler, shaper, bulking agent, texturizer and stabilizer in its products.
 Although most of these foodstuffs, especially wheat, are considered a mainstay of the human diet, not everyone can digest them.

-For people who digest gluten well, whole grains can, in moderation, be part of a healthy diet, delivering a host of macro- and micronutrients and complex carbohydrates.
-But for people who are gluten intolerant, even the most wholesome-looking grains can cause discomfort, fatigue, inflammation and disease.
+People who digest gluten well, whole grains can, in moderation, be part of a healthy diet, delivering a host of macro- and micronutrients and complex carbohydrates.
+Unfortunately, for people who are gluten intolerant, even the most wholesome looking grains can cause discomfort, fatigue, inflammation and disease.

-Gluten-Free is everywhere we look these days, and for good reason.
-The modern, hybridized, hi-gluten wheat of today is not our ancestor’s wheat of yesteryear.
-More than 55 diseases have been linked to gluten, and it’s estimated that 99% of the people who have either gluten intolerance or celiac disease are never diagnosed.
+Gluten-free is everywhere we look these days, and for good reason.
+The modern, hybridized, high-gluten wheat of today is not our ancestor’s wheat of yesteryear.
+More than 55 diseases have been linked to gluten, and it’s estimated that 99% of the people who have either gluten intolerance or Celiac disease are never diagnosed.

 It is also estimated that as much as 15% of the US population is gluten intolerant.
 Some people may not test for gluten intolerance, yet still feel wheat-sensitive.